csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 and _salary_.
 In this example, we could have performed the operations in either order, but that is not the case for all situations, as we shall see.

 Sometimes, the result of a query contains duplicate tuples.
 For example, if we select the _dept name_ attribute from the _instructor_ relation, there are several cases of duplication, including “Comp.
 Sci.”, which shows up three times.
-Certain rela- tional languages adhere strictly to the mathematical definition of a set and remove duplicates.
+Certain relational languages adhere strictly to the mathematical definition of a set and remove duplicates.
 Others, in consideration of the relatively large amount of processing required to remove duplicates from large result relations, retain duplicates.
 In these latter cases, the relations are not truly relations in the pure mathematical sense of the term.

 Of course, data in a database must be changed over time.
 A relation can be updated by inserting new tuples, deleting existing tuples, or modifying tuples by